marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   regular (non-LTO) compilation.

-  If object files containing GIMPLE bytecode are stored in a library archive, say libfoo.a, it is possible to extract and use them in an LTO link if you are using a linker with plugin support.
+  If object files containing GIMPLE bytecode are stored in a library archive, say :samp:`libfoo.a`, it is possible to extract and use them in an LTO link if you are using a linker with plugin support.
 To create static libraries suitable for LTO, use :command:`gcc-ar` and :command:`gcc-ranlib` instead of :command:`ar` and :command:`ranlib`;